Human Resources - Benefits

 Tax Deferred Savings through 457(b) Plan

 This type of plan is only open to “a select group of management or highly compensated (also known as “top hat”) employees” as defined by the Internal Revenue Service.
-If you are already contributing the maximum to your 403B and are eligible to participate, you may reduce your salary by up to $18,000 additional and contribute to this plan.
+If you are already contributing the maximum to your 403B and are eligible to participate, you may reduce your salary by up to $19,000 additional effective January 1, 2019, and contribute to this plan.
 For more information, please feel free to contact the Human Resources Office.

 Tuition Assistance Programs

 The Institute has an educational assistance program that helps pay the cost of college or university courses-for-credit which are career-related.
 Career-related courses are those which directly improve your performance in your present position or which may qualify you for another job opportunity within the Institute.
 The program provides up to $5,250 in tuition assistance each fiscal year (July 1 through June 30) towards the cost of tuition, books, registration and laboratory fees for approved career-related courses.
 The Institute will pay fully for the first $1,500 of covered charges and will pay 75% of any remaining covered fees up to a maximum yearly benefit of $5,250.
 In addition, successful completion of the course with a grade of "C" or above must be maintained to qualify for reimbursement.

 All regular employees who have completed their probationary period are eligible to apply for tuition assistance for career-related courses.
 Courses must be approved by Human Resources.
 Upon approval of your request for tuition assistance, you will receive one-half of allowable costs.
 Upon successful completion of the course(s) and submission of a transcript of grade(s) to the Human Resources Office, you will be reimbursed for the remaining one-half of allowable costs.
 Some of these benefits may be taxable.
 Information on the taxation of tuition assistance benefits is available in the Human Resources Office.